 The carcass provides the innate strength of any conveyor belt.
 It not only has to bear the loads placed upon it but also repeatedly flex around the drums and pulleys of the conveyor structure.
 The internal structure of the belt carcass dictates the tensile strength of the belt.
-Because of its fundamental importance, the tensile strength is usually the first piece of data shown.
+Because of its fundamental importance, the tensile strength is usually the first piece of data shown on a technical datasheet.

-Selection criteria - tensile strength at break (N/mm)
+Selection criteria - Tensile strength at break (N/mm)